Icenium/icenium-cli/docs/man_pages/screenbuilder/add-form.md

 ----------|----------
 [create screenbuilder](../project/creation/create-screenbuilder.html) | Creates a new project for hybrid development with Screen Builder.
 [screenbuilder](screenbuilder.html) | Shows all commands for project development with Screen Builder.
+[upgrade-screenbuilder](upgrade-screenbuilder.html) | Upgrades a project to the latest Screen Builder version.
 [add-about](add-about.html) | Inserts an about form in an existing application view.
 [add-authentication](add-authentication.html) | Inserts sign-in and sign-up forms in an existing application view.
 [add-dataprovider](add-dataprovider.html) | Connects your project to a data provider.